-In the graphic below, all stages and gates of the release pipeline are color-coded so that it’s easier to identify and understand the flows and checks of the process.
+In the image below, all stages and gates of the release pipeline are color-coded so that it’s easier to identify and understand the flows and checks of the process.
 Depending on the software and compliance requirements, stages – or environments – might be added or removed from the pipeline, either permanently or by demand.

 Furthermore, the gates represent a set of requirements that must be met for a build (a piece of code) to pass to the next stage, or environment, of the pipeline.

-The effectiveness of a CD release pipeline depends on how fast the results of the Red and Blue Gate checks can provide feedback to relevant stakeholders.
-For example, if a unit test fails in Development, the developer who did the check-in should be notified immediately by an email alert.
-Another example, if the automated UI tests in Test fail, an alert could appear on a dashboard monitored by the team responsible.
+The effectiveness of a continuous delivery (CD) release pipeline depends on how fast the results of the Red and Blue Gate checks can provide feedback to relevant stakeholders.

-If a developer is notified weeks after error detection in a checked-in piece of code, the context and relevant requirements of the given code are not on top of his or her mind.
+If a developer is notified weeks after an error is detected in a checked-in piece of code, the context and relevant requirements of the given code are not on top of his or her mind.
 The developer has already moved on to other tasks and projects, so it will take him time to get his head around it.

-Ideally, all the automation needs of the product delivery process should be manageable by using one tool that enhances the work of all the roles involved in the pipeline; from testers to product and business owners.
+Ideally, all the automation needs of the product delivery process should be manageable by a single tool that enhances the work of all the roles involved in the pipeline; from testers to product and business owners.

-The LEAPWORK Automation Platform comes with native plugins to the common build and release services such as Jenkins, TFS, Atlassian Bamboo, and TeamCity.
+The Leapwork Automation Platform comes with native plugins to the common build and release services such as Jenkins, TFS, Atlassian Bamboo, and TeamCity.

 It is very useful to have individual test cases as a part of more than one schedule.
-This way, it is possible to test minor parts of the products often while having a schedule containing regression tests of all product features, which is then executed, for example, every night or close to a release.
+This way, you can test minor parts of the product often while having a schedule containing regression tests of all product features, which is then executed, for example, every night or close to a release.

-After test execution, all case results are available in the LEAPWORK Automation Platform, and it is possible to filter them by projects, schedules, and more.
+After test execution, all case results are available in the Leapwork Automation Platform, and it is possible to filter them by projects, schedules, and more.
 The results can also be emailed to designated stakeholders depending on the case outcome.

 Running regression tests against the Development environment serves two purposes:

 The schedules for early regression testing are usually triggered as part of the same processes that generate the build and deploys the code to the Development server.
-This is easily done with LEAPWORK’s scheduling capabilities.
+This is easily done with Leapwork’s scheduling capabilities.